Say hello to next-gen OpEx

 What are some common root causes of organizational dysfunction that Valuable Work addresses?

-Many OpEx and organizational capability problems are a result of three root causes: evasion; entitlement; stagnation.
+Many OpEx issues and work culture problems are a result of three root causes: evasion; entitlement; stagnation.

-People sometimes postpone, avoid, or block honest thinking, accountability, and naming the facts.
-This is evasion, and it naturally causes a variety of familiar problems in organizations.
+People sometimes avoid or block honest thinking, accountability, and naming the facts.
+This is evasion, and it naturally causes a variety of problems.

 People sometimes think that others are supposed to give them what they want without first earning it or without first asking for it.
-This is entitlement, and it naturally causes many familiar breakdowns related to OpEx and capability-building.
+This is entitlement, and it naturally causes many familiar breakdowns.

 People sometimes become apathetic, or stuck, or coasting on inertia.
 Their environment and its needs are changing, but they refuse to update their own personal functioning to better match current and coming realities.
-This is stagnation, and it naturally causes confusions and costly misdirections within organizations.
+This is stagnation, and it naturally causes many troublesome issues.

 What are some common pitfalls that should be avoided during digital transformations?

 Slowness, delays, or avoidance with decision-making.
-Align on using a purpose-governed decision style.
+Choose a purpose-governed decision style.
 NOT a decision style governed by dominance, evasion, or consensus.

 Underestimating: